THE DREAMER PROJECT

 2. Practices: Field Tests and Tools

-Out of those premises come practical tools: tuning practices like We The Dreamer and Attune, frameworks for orientation such as the Four Cs Compass, and experiments in visualization, release, and mantra.
-Each is designed as a field test, not a ritual—portable, repeatable, and provisional.
+Out of those premises come practical tools: tuning practices like We The Dreamer and Attune, frameworks for orientation such as the Four Cs Compass, and creative practices in visualization, release, and mantra.
+Each is designed as a design probe or field test, not a ritual—portable, repeatable, and provisional.
 They are less about mastery than about trying: adjusting attention, noticing what shifts, and recording the results.

 Browse Every Test & Tool →